paveldn/haier-esphome/docs/faq.rst

 **Q:** I connected the ESP module but all I can see in the logs is "Answer timeout for command 61, phase SENDING_INIT_1" and nothing is working.
 What should I do?
 ******************************************************************************************************************************************************************

-**A:** This warnings means that the ESP module is not receiving any response from the AC.
+**A:** These warnings mean that the ESP module is not receiving any response from the AC.
 It can be caused by several reasons:

 - **Configuration Issues:** There might be issues with your ESPHome configuration.
 - **Hardware Problems:** The problem could lie with the ESP module or other hardware components.